nextest-rs/nextest/site/src/book/retries.md

 ## Delays and backoff

-In some situations, you may wish to add delays between retries.
-For example, if your test hits a network service which is rate limited.
+In some situations, you may wish to add delays between retries—for example, if your test hits a network service which is rate limited.

 In those cases, you can insert delays between test attempts with a backoff algorithm.